Arbor Realty Trust (NYSE:ABR) Sees Strong Trading Volume

-Separately, Keefe, Bruyette & Woods upped their price objective on Arbor Realty Trust from $14.50 to $15.50 and gave the stock a “market perform” rating in a research note on Tuesday, February 21st.
-Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $16.60.
+A number of equities research analysts have recently issued reports on the company.
+JMP Securities restated a “market outperform” rating and set a $17.50 price objective on shares of Arbor Realty Trust in a report on Wednesday, March 15th.
+Keefe, Bruyette & Woods boosted their price objective on Arbor Realty Trust from $14.50 to $15.50 and gave the stock a “market perform” rating in a report on Tuesday, February 21st.
+Finally, StockNews.com began coverage on Arbor Realty Trust in a research note on Thursday.
+They issued a “hold” rating for the company.
+Two analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $16.60.

 Arbor Realty Trust Announces Dividend